Northland Library Cooperative Services: FY 2024-25

 Overdrive eMagazines : Subscription is provided to all member libraries.

-Discount Programs: Northland participates in the statewide discount program offered by the Michigan Cooperative Directors Association.
+Discount Programs: Northland participates in the statewide discount program offered by the Library Cooperatives of Michigan.
 Click here for more information.

 Statewide Book and AV Discounts 10/21-9/24